 - 1 Which Way Should I Walk – West to East or East to West?

-- 2 Where Will The Thames Path Take Me?
+- 2 Where does the Thames Path Take Me?

-- 3 Why Should I Do The Thames Path?
+- 3 Why Should I Walk or Cycle The Thames Path?

 - 5 How Long Will The Walk Take?
 Am I Fit Enough?
 How Difficult is the Thames Path?

 - 6 When Is The Best Time To Do The Thames Path?